Michael Allen (rugby union): Professional

 In the 2013–14 season, Allen made his breakthrough playing Wing due to injuries to Tommy Bowe and Andrew Trimble, scoring a try against Connacht and two against Treviso.
-He has spoken about the competition he faces at wing with Bowe, Trimble and Craig Gilroy, who are all Ireland Internationals, saying "Obviously they’re three world class players but I can’t dwell on that.
+He has spoken about the competition he faces at wing with Bowe, Trimble and Craig Gilroy, who are all Ireland Internationals, saying "Obviously they're three world class players but I can't dwell on that.
 I have to try and make the most of the game time that I get but at the same time I recognise how tough it is.
-My priority is to play well enough to ensure that Mark (Anscombe, Ulster coach) has a decision to make each week.”
+My priority is to play well enough to ensure that Mark (Anscombe, Ulster coach) has a decision to make each week."

-Ireland
+He moved to Edinburgh in 2015, and played there for two seasons.
+After learning he was not to be offered a new contract at the end of the 2016-17 season, he decided to retire from rugby and focus on his family and his career as a financial adviser.

+International

 Allen represented Ireland Schools at under-19 Level.

 In 2013, Allen was selected for the Emerging Ireland squad to play at the 2013 IRB Tbilisi Cup in Georgia where he scored a try in a 19–8 defeat to South Africa President's XV.
 Emerging Ireland beat Uruguay 42–33 on 16 June 2013 to secure a second-place finish in the tournament.
 At the end of the 2014 season Allen was selected for the Emerging Ireland squad which travelled to Romania.